srmemar/Mousebytes-An-open-access-high-throughput-pipeline-and-database-for-rodent-touchscreen-based-data/README.md

-# MouseBytes-Quality-Control
+# MouseBytes Quality Control
-The following code checks the content of data files (xml) belong to a cognitive task experimented using Bussey-Saksida Mouse Touchscreen System and exported via ABET II software and flags those files that do not meet the QC (quality control) criteria.

-Our code currently performs the quality control checks for 5Choice, PAL (Paired Associate Learning) and PD (Pairwise Visual Discrimination).
-Each xml file must contain the machine (ABET II) generated features like "Analysis Name", "Schedule Name", "Max_Number_Trials", and "Max_Schedule_Time".
+Quality control (QC) procedure in MouseBytes checks the content of xml files against the potential errors and flag the files that do not meet the criteria (refer to QC document folder).
+Such xml files belong to a cognitive task experimented using Bussey-Saksida Mouse Touchscreen System and exported via ABET II software.
+Note that each xml file must contain the machine-generated (ABET II) features like "Analysis Name", "Schedule Name", "Max_Number_Trials", and "Max_Schedule_Time".
+Her, we provided two versions of QC codes for 5Choice, PAL, and PD.

+## C#.net Version
+MouseBytes is a web-based application connected to the database (Microsoft SQL server) which is protected by copy-right to avoid commercialization of the proposed application by the third party.
+In this version, we provided the windows-based application written in c#.net that only checks the quality control. (please refer to MB_QualityControl for all project files or run MB_QaulityControl.sln)
-When you run the QC code, it  first asks the address of the directory where all your xml files hosted in your computer/server.
-Based on the value of "Analysis Name", it is determined what the cognitive task is, and the corresponding QC rules are checked for that file.
-Once all the files in the directory are checked, a txt file is generated as an output showing the report of QC.
+When you run the code, the application asks the user to enter the address of the directory that hosts all the xml files for a cognitive task, and the address of the directory where you wish to save the output file (result of QC) in your pc.

+## Python Version
+For this version, please read the Readme file in “QC_Codes_Python” folder.